 - and you’re respecting their perception and their emotions.

-So at the end of it, you can be sure your kid will be raised on positive foundations, so you can be proud of yourself and them!
+So at the end of it, you can be sure your kid will be raised on positive foundations, so you can be proud of yourself and them.
+Let’s dive in!

 A SMALL ENCOURAGEMENT BEFORE YOU UNCOVER IF YOU’RE A RESPONSIVE PARENT